paluchi/Dex-metrics-plotter/metrics_plotter/README.template.md

 - ./src/utils contains a fix of multiple small tools. hooks, libraries basics components (rechart for example) are stored here
 - All the components mentioned above can contain sub directories for styles, specific sub compomponents or other specific logics.
 The above components can have dependencies between each other to build themself with the least amount of duplicated logics.
 - The above explained directories are part of the fundamental logic components of this system.
 They compose the ui library and could be wrapped into an independient node module and installed as the ui dependency of this specific system.
 This new independient module increases distributivity and scalability.
 New tools could be installed in this independient ui module to test icons
-- All new components inside the above directories that are used directly must have usage instrictions documents in this readme and must be self documented over the code
+- ./README.project_documentation.md must contain all usage instructions of new components inside the above directories and this new component's code must be self documentative too

 ###### The next directories must use all components resumed above to create in a very easy, scalable and simple way all sections and pages of our web

 - ./src/App renders the pages, navbar and sidebar based of a declared set of objects that contains props related to the page (path, icon, header, etc)
 - ./src/pages contains all the pages of the web app.
 They are composed by a main file a styles subdirectory, a components subdirectory, a tests subdirectory and any other directory can be added to contain very specific logic related to this page.
 Sub components can contain styles and nested components directories if needed
+- ./src/pages/main contains the logic used to add path and other properties to the pages.
+It us used as the pages container.
 - ./src/pages/{somePage}/components must contain a serie of section components.
 This components must reclare a page's section logic.
 - ./src/pages don't need to have documentation sections in this readme, but have documentation alongside the code.